bcbio/bcbio-nextgen/README.md

 2. Change `num_cores` in `post_process.yaml` to `messaging`

+The `distributed_nextgen_pipeline.py` helper script runs pipelines in a distributed cluster environment.
+It takes care of starting worker nodes, running the processing, and then cleaning up jobs afterwards:

+1. Edit your `post_process.yaml` file to set parameters in the `distributed` section corresponding to your environment: this includes the type of cluster management, arguments to start jobs, and the number of workers to start.

+2. Execute `distributed_nextgen_pipeline.py` using the same arguments as `automated_initial_analysis.py`: the `post_process.yaml`
+   configuration file, the directory of fastq files, and a `run_info.yaml` file specifying the fastq details, barcodes, and the types of analyses to run.

+If you have a different architecture you can run the distributed processing by hand:

-3. Start the processing server, `nextgen_analysis_server.py` on each processing machine.
+1. Start the processing server, `nextgen_analysis_server.py` on each processing machine.
 This takes one argument, the `post_process.yaml` file (which references the `universe_wsgi.ini` configuration).
-On an lsf cluster, you could start these with:
-   `bsub -q your_core -n processors -x nextgen_analysis_server.py post_process.yaml`

-4. Run the analysis script `automated_initial_analysis.py`.
+2. Run the analysis script `automated_initial_analysis.py`.
 This will offload parallel work to the workers started in step 3 but also does processing itself, so should be run as a job in cluster environments.